SoftUmeYa/Pyonkee/doc/DevelopingSmalltalkImage.md

 ## Placing the Original Image-Related Files into the Local Pyonkee Document Folder

-On MacOS, you can find the "local" Pyonkee document folder in Finder (Note: this is not the Pyonkee folder on iCloud Drive).
+On MacOS, you can find the *local* Pyonkee document folder in Finder (Note: this is not the Pyonkee folder on iCloud Drive).

 ![](PyonkeeDocumentFolder.png)